forcedotcom/cli/releasenotes/sfdx/README.md

     * `force:org:shape:delete`
     * `force:org:shape:list`

-    The commands are still in beta and work the same as before.
+    The [Org Shape for Scratch Orgs](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_shape_intro.htm) feature is still beta.
+The commands work the same as before they moved into their own plug-in.

 * FIX: The `force:org:create` command successfully creates a scratch org when the `sfdx-project.json` file contains any of these options in the `packageDirectories` section: